getcoding-ca/handbook/docs/Modules/4-backend.md

 ## Nice to have:
 - Understand how a request goes from a client computer to a server and back: HTTP, TCP, DNS
+- TypeScript: highly recommended if you have a strong student

 ## Things to Avoid
 - Testing: we have a separate module for that